waquer/ThinkStorm/README.md

 # ThinkStorm
-ThinkStorm is Thinkphp framework  plugin for PhpStorm
+ThinkStorm is a ThinkPHP Framework Plugin for PhpStorm

 # .phpstorm.meta.php
 ```